 With these findings, the city was able to successfully implement a ban on expanded Styrofoam containers and packing peanuts, which will go into effect in 2019.
 Murphy salutes it—his work at Environment Michigan includes efforts to implement a statewide Styrofoam ban.
 Recycling isn’t the way to go, he thinks.
 “A way to think about it is the cleanest, least polluted plastic is the one we don’t make in the first place,” he says.
 Moreover, researchers have found that people who recycle may in fact end up being more wasteful because throwing something in the recycling bin makes them feel that using more of that product is environmentally harmless.

 But bans aren’t without blame either.
 Zink, who describes himself as a “deep and passionate environmentalist,” argues that perhaps bans are doing more harm than good.
 When considering a ban, he says, it’s important to consider what will be replacing the banned product.
 Since single use food service containers are not going to cease to exist, what would replace Styrofoam?
-It could end up being another type of plastic that has a greater environmental footprint than Styrofoam, Zink says.
-“Given that we’re going to have some single-use prouducts anyway, it’s better that they be made of the low-impact material than the high-impact material, and we should do a better job of collecting the waste and preventing it from ever entering these fragile ecosystems.”
+It could end up being another type of material that has a greater environmental footprint than Styrofoam, Zink says.
+“If we’re going to continue to have single use products anyway, it’s better that they be made of the low-impact material than the high-impact material, and we should do a better job of collecting the waste and preventing it from ever entering these fragile ecosystems.”
 Otherwise you just swap one bad product for another.

 Get Our Newsletter